CERT-Polska/Artemis/docs/quick-start.rst

  - ``--tag TAG`` allows you to filter by the tag you provided when adding targets to be scanned.
 Only vulnerabilities from targets with this tag will be exported.
  - ``--language LANGUAGE`` would set the output report language (e.g. ``pl_PL`` or ``en_US``).
+ - ``--verbose`` will print more information (e.g. whether some types of reports have not been observed for a long time),
  - ``--blocklist BLOCKLIST_FILE`` will filter vulnerabilities from being included in the messages (this doesn't influence the scanning).
 The blocklist file is a ``yaml`` file with the following syntax: